-9) Though God desires fullness of life and equity for everyone, as a church we recognize that women and girls in particular suffer a range of harm and injustice due to sex (biological), gender, or both.
-In addition to sex and gender, the experiences of individuals and groups are shaped and complicated by intersecting factors.
-These include race, ethnicity, national origin, nationality (including American Indian and Alaska Native), religious identity, immigration status, sexuality, marital status, economic means, age, ability, embodied experiences, and education.
-This reality is known as intersectionality.
-This statement's references to women and girls are intended to be inclusive of all people who identify as women or girls in the diversity of their individual and communal identities and expressions.
+9) Though God desires fullness of life and equity for everyone, as a church we recognize 89 that women and girls in particular suffer a range of harm and injustice due to sex (biological), 90 gender, or both.
+In addition to sex and gender, the experiences of individuals and groups are 91 shaped and complicated by intersecting factors.
+These include race, ethnicity, national origin, 92 nationality, immigration status, sexuality, marital status, economic means, age, ability, embodied 93 experiences, and education.
+This reality is known as intersectionality.2 This statement's 94 references to women and girls are intended to be inclusive of all people who identify as women 95 or girls in the diversity of their individual and communal identities and expressions.
+96

+- 97

+98 10) The experiences of women and girls from a variety of backgrounds, both in the past and

+99 in the present moment, reveal that they have often been restricted in realizing abundant life on

+100 the basis of sex (biological) or gender.

+- 101

-- 10) The experiences of women and girls from a variety of backgrounds, both in the past and in the present moment, reveal that they have often been restricted in realizing abundant life on the basis of sex (biological) or gender. - 11) The far-reaching harm experienced by women and girls is rooted in a pattern of power, privilege, and prejudice, the key elements in any social system of oppression.
-This is the basis of the ELCA's understanding of racism.2 When power, privilege, and prejudice are associated with sex, gender, and sexuality, sociologists use the terms patriarchy and sexism.3
+102 11) The far-reaching harm experienced by women and girls is rooted in a pattern of power, privilege, and prejudice, the key elements in any social system of oppression.
+This is the basis of the ELCA's understanding of racism.3 When power, privilege, and prejudice are associated with sex, gender, and sexuality, sociologists use the terms patriarchy and sexism.4

-Patriarchy is a social system dominated by men, identified with men, and centered on men's actions, voices, and authority.
-Patriarchy does not mean that males are bad and females are good, or that only males support this unfair system.
-However, in patriarchal systems, men are typically viewed as superior to women, are given more power than women, and have more authority than women.
+Patriarchy is a social system dominated by men, identified with men, and centered on 106 men's actions, voices, and authority.
+Patriarchy does not mean that males are bad, and females 107 are good, or that only males support this unfair system.
+However, in patriarchal systems, men are 108 typically viewed as superior to women, are given more power than women, and have more 109 authority than women.
 A patriarchal worldview and way of life grants male privilege.
-Sexism is the reinforcement of male privilege, which leads to discrimination.
-It promotes the silencing, controlling, and devaluing of women, girls, and people whose gender expression is different from the conventional expressions of masculinity and femininity.
+Sexism is 110 the reinforcement of male privilege, which leads to discrimination.
+It promotes the silencing, 111 controlling, and devaluing of women, girls, and people whose gender expression is different 112 from the conventional expressions of masculinity and femininity.
+113